Top 10 places to live in West London

 The area offers a variety of price points for property hunters.
 As you’d expect, prices tend to fall as you move outwards away from more central areas.
 However, West London locations in zones 3 and 4 like Richmond, Kew and Chiswick still command high prices.
 This is because they offer easy access to Central London along with beautiful properties in prestigious neighbourhoods.

-Locations on the outer edge of West London and beyond are set to benefit substantially from the (eventual) opening of the Elizabeth line.
+Locations on the outer edge of West London and beyond have finally started to benefit from the long-awaited opening of the Elizabeth Line.
 The new line runs through Ealing and Hillingdon before leaving London.
 From there, it heads west through South Bucks and Slough to terminate at Reading.

 Hammersmith Bridge at dusk